onurgu/twitter-annotator/README.md

 ![](docs/images/inline-2.png?raw=true)

-3) Then click 'Load unpacked extension' and select the directory that you just extracted the ext-20150424.zip archive.
+3) Then click 'Load unpacked extension' and select the `ext` directory in the directory that you just extracted from the downloaded archive.

 Right now you should be able to see something like this: